springone-tour-2021/lab-workshop-3/workshop/content/exercises/C-02-content.md

 In this case, you should see three key differences:
 1. All resource names are prefixed with "dev"
-2. All resources specify the namespace "dev"
-3. The overlay includes the database manifest
+2. The overlay includes the database manifest

-Deploy the application to the dev environment:
+Deploy the dev application:
 ```execute-1
 kustomize build --load-restrictor=LoadRestrictionsNone manifests/overlays/dev/ | kubectl apply -f -
 ```